LouDnl/USBSID-Pico/README.md

 See the [Software manual](doc/USBSID-Pico-software-manual.adoc) for driver installation information!

 # Firmware
-See the [firmware changelog](CHANGELOG.md) for more information on what's changed and previous releases.
+See the [releases page](https://github.com/LouDnl/USBSID-Pico/releases) for more information on what's changed and previous releases.

 ### Configuring your board's firmware
 See the [Firmware manual](doc/USBSID-Pico-firmware-manual.adoc) for more information on how to set up your board!